 Citizen Science

 Citizen Science is defined as research carried out by non-specialists.
-Our sea turtle photo-ID project is an ideal citizen science project because turtles are easily identifiable and frequently seen where we work; taking photos involves minimal training; both archived and new photos can be used; and many tourists are in the water with cameras already!
+Our sea turtle photo-ID project is an ideal citizen science project because sea turtles are easily identifiable and frequently seen where we work; taking photos involves minimal training; both archived and new photos can be used; and many tourists are in the water with cameras already!
 We also rely on citizen scientists to report and submit data for recovered ghost gear and marine life entanglement.
 Citizen science is an excellent way to educate and involve the general public in conservation projects.

 Community Outreach

 We believe we can achieve sustainable and positive behavioural changes only if the local communities which are affected are part of the solution.
 Participation from local communities in sea turtle conservation efforts is therefore very important to us.
-Our community outreach programs focus on raising awareness and strengthening the capacity to protect the marine environment.
+Our community outreach programmes focus on raising awareness and strengthening the capacity to protect the marine environment.
 We hope that if we can increase concern and enthusiasm for the marine environment, local knowledge and resources will mobilise into action to, for example, fight ghost gear, and conserve sea turtles in their local areas.

 Working With Local Fishing Communities